By-Laws and Governance

-If the office of any director becomes vacant, by reason of death, resignation , removal or disqualification, a successor may be elected by the membership at a meeting called for the purpose, which may be the same meeting at which a former holder of such office was removed, or in the absence of such election by the members, a successor or successors may be elected by the Board of Directors by a majority of directors then in office.
-Each such successor shall hold office for the unexpired term, and until his successor is elected or appointed and qualified or until he sooner dies, resigns, is removed, or becomes disqualified.
+If the office of any director becomes vacant, by reason of death, resignation, removal or disqualification, a successor may be elected by the membership at a meeting called for the purpose, which may be the same meeting at which a former holder of such office was removed, or in the absence of such election by the members, a successor or successors may be elected by the Board of Directors by a majority of directors then in office.
+Each such successor shall hold office for the unexpired term, and until their successor is elected or appointed and qualified or until they sooner die, resign, are removed, or becomes disqualified.
 The Board of Directors shall have and may exercise all its powers notwithstanding if existence for more than one vacancy in its membership as fixed, provided there are at least four (4) directors in office.

 ARTICLE XII – INDEMNITY of DIRECTORS and OFFICERS

-The Corporation shall, to the extent legally permissible, indemnify each of its directors and officers against all liabilities (including expenses) imposed upon or reasonably incurred by him in connection with any action, suit or other proceeding in which he may be involved or with which he may be threatened , while in office or thereafter, by reason of his acts or omissions as such director or officer, unless in such proceeding he shall be finally adjudged liable by reason of dereliction in the performance of his duty as such director or officer; provided, however, that such indemnification shall not cover liabilities in connection with any matter which shall be disposed of through a compromise payment by such director or officer, pursuant to a consent decree or otherwise, unless such compromise shall be approved as in the best interest of the corporation, after notice that it involves such indemnification (a) by vote of the Board of Directors in which no interested director or officer participates, or (b) by a written approval by the majority of the membership.
+The Corporation shall, to the extent legally permissible, indemnify each of its directors and officers against all liabilities (including expenses) imposed upon or reasonably incurred by them in connection with any action, suit or other proceeding in which they may be involved or with which they may be threatened , while in office or thereafter, by reason of their acts or omissions as such director or officer, unless in such proceeding they shall be finally adjudged liable by reason of dereliction in the performance of their duty as such director or officer; provided, however, that such indemnification shall not cover liabilities in connection with any matter which shall be disposed of through a compromise payment by such director or officer, pursuant to a consent decree or otherwise, unless such compromise shall be approved as in the best interest of the corporation, after notice that it involves such indemnification (a) by vote of the Board of Directors in which no interested director or officer participates, or (b) by a written approval by the majority of the membership.

 ARTICLE XIII – FISCAL YEAR